 - the sale of coal or fuel derived from coal or coke

 - any activity for which a certificate under the Peddler's Act 1871 has been granted

 - any activity for which a more specific licence is required

 - organising or participating in a public charitable collection, which has been granted permission under Subsection 16 of Section 119 of the Civic Government (Scotland) Act 1982

 If you plan to sell food from a vehicle or stall you need to have it inspected to ensure compliance with food hygiene regulations.
 A licence cannot be granted without a valid food safety certificate of compliance.

 Where you intend to act as a street trader from a fixed location, it is your responsibility to ensure that you have permission to use the land.
 We also suggest you seek advice around the need for planning permission and contact Stirling Council's Road's Team regarding any matters related to roads.

 Street trading will not normally be permitted in the following areas of Stirling Town Centre - King Street, Port Street, Barnton Street, Friars Street, Murray Place, Maxwell Place and Station Road.

-Please note that a street trader's licence is granted to an individual.
-If more than 1 person is proposing to sell or trade on the unit or stall, each individual will require a licence in their own right.
+A street trader's licence is granted to an individual.
+If more than one person is proposing to sell or trade, each individual will need a licence in their own right.